RyanFrantz/ryanfrantz.github.io/cv/index.md

 ## Lumos Labs - Engineering Director
 ### 10/2020 - Present
-* Developed an execution strategy that improved the engineers' delivery capability and increased team velocity as they rewrote our core consumer app.
+* Developed an execution strategy, with the Head of Product, that improved the engineers' delivery capability and increased team velocity as they rewrote our core consumer app.
   * Working in 1-week cycles, the team doubled their output in the first 2 months.
 * Shipped important medical and research products that served our